grmontpetit/odl-mdsal-cup-example/README.md

 =====================

 # Warning
-I have no updated this project in a while.
+I have not updated this project in a while.

 ## About
 This is a clone of the MD-SAL toaster example but with Tea and Cups instead.